SurrealNumber/CoreTitleInheritance/readme.txt

 -    trigger for allowed to core title
 -    trigger for allowed to de-core title
 scripted_value:
--    scripted_value for core limit
+-    scripted_value for core limit (core_limit)
+    scripted value for core costs - flat and scaled
 value:
     any constants needed - can think of as parameters
 scripted_modifier:
 -    scripted_modifier for monthly prestige loss - will add or not depending on game rule
 variable:
-    character scope variable for number of cores - Could instead build a list of core titles and recalculate each time. like this way better
+    character scope variable for number of cores (core_count) - Could instead build a list of core titles and recalculate each time. like this way better
 scripted_effect:
     scripted_effect to apply flat/scaled cost
     scripted_effect to apply core flag to titles